 New Socks for the Homeless: Saije

-I have given brand new socks to the homeless during the winter months for the past fifteen years.
+I have given brand new socks to the homeless during the winter months for seventeen years.

 I want to do more.
 I want to make this a national event that happens every winter.
 I want to inspire others to do the same within their own communities.
 I want to have so many socks that I need a distribution center that rivals the largest retailers.
 I want to wake up every morning knowing that I am making a difference to someone in need.

 Most people are uncomfortable donating to an individual person that is not an established non-profit organization.
 Sometimes you have to take a leap of faith and trust that there are people in the world that want to help others without profiting from it.
 The only profit I receive is gratitude from the people that need our help to be a little warmer while they face another night without shelter.